 Milkweed – Monarch Butterfly Food Source

 As a small family owned heirloom seed company, we receive many requests for partnerships with or donations to some great causes.
-Some of these are exceptional, as when the Xerces Society contacted us this past January about growing a specific species of milkweed that is native to our part of central Arizona.
+Some of these are exceptional, as when the Xerces Society contacted us in January 2012 about growing a specific species of milkweed that is native to our part of central Arizona.
 Pollinators and pollinator attractants are very important to the success of any garden, so we jumped at the chance to connect the right people who share our passion for this project.
 Here is how that story unfolds!

 Monarch butterflies have seen steady population declines across their native range since population monitoring first began in 1976.
 Several 2012 reports show that Monarch numbers will drop almost 30 percent this year, continuing a decline that has lasted for the past decade.
 The severe drought seen across Texas and Northern Mexico, combined with wildfires across the entire southwest has been a large factor.
 The biggest contributor is simply the loss of land that supports the Monarch’s food source and hatchery – the Milkweed plant.
 Much of the land has been converted to commercial herbicide tolerant corn and soybean production, or developed into housing.
 Overuse of persistent chemical herbicides and roadside mowing for weed control has also created loss of milkweed habitat and thus reduced Monarch numbers.